 Search this site

 "Yes sir, you have had to wait for a long time.
 But, please wait for a little while more," the paan-seller said apologetically.
 "Forgive my bluntness, but on the days when you have been the first buyer at my shop, I have not had much business.
-Yesterday, you were the first customer and I could make sales worth only six annas; you were the first customer day before yesterday too, and on that day I earned only eight annas.
-Panditji was my first customer four days ago, and on that day I had already made sales worth 2.5 rupees by afternoon!
-Everyone has his own share of luck and the share is not always equal!"
+Yesterday, you were the first customer, and I could make sales worth only six annas.
+You were the first customer the day before yesterday also, and that day, I earned only eight annas.
+Panditji was my first customer four days ago, and on that day, I had already made sales worth 2.5 rupees by afternoon!
+Everyone has his share of luck, and the share is not always equal!"

 The words hit me like bullets.
-I had never considered myself to be lucky; there might be only a few men more unfortunate than me in this world.
-I may not be the king but at least I was an official; it was intolerable to be branded as inauspicious.
-It was slanderous if people, believing me to be inauspicious, refused to serve me as the first customer or refused to see my face in the morning.
+I had never considered myself lucky; there might be only a few men more unfortunate than me in this world.
+I may not be the king, but I held a high post.
+It was intolerable to be branded as inauspicious.
+I cannot stand it if people, believing me to be inauspicious, refused to serve me as the first customer or refused to see my face in the morning.

 "I will lend you the money," I told him.

-"It is alright then.
+"It is all right then.
 But don't ever ask me to return the money."

 "That's a tough deal."